-1. Scope & Taxonomy
+1. Scope and Taxonomy

-2. Measurement & Brand Share
+2. Measurement and Brand Share

-3. Export–Import Calculation
+3. Export Import Calculation

 4. Channel Analysis